trupti-K-ghenand/Steg_Project/README.md

-Here's a GitHub README file for your `stego.py` project:

----

 ### 🛡️ Steganography Tool - Hide Messages in Images

 This is a simple Python script for **steganography**, allowing users to hide and retrieve secret messages inside an image using OpenCV.